Physical Distancing at Family Physiotherapy

 Your therapist will be adhering to health and safety standards as well.
 This will include COVID-19 screening before that all staff members complete prior to their shift attesting to their health status.
-Since they will not be able to maintain a 2m distance from you, they will be wearing personal protective equipment (PPE) as outlined by the ministry of health for community- based treatment of non COVID-19 suspected cases.
+Since they won’t be able to maintain a 2m distance from you, they will be wearing personal protective equipment (PPE) as outlined by the ministry of health for community- based treatment of non COVID-19 suspected cases.
 They will look different in their gear which will include:

 - Face mask